Babatunde Fashola: The fight against Ebola

-Babatunde Raji Fashola's greatest achievement as governor came at the end of his second term in September 2014, when Nigeria was officially declared free of Ebola.
-Three months earlier, Ebola had first spread in the country when Patrick Sawyer, the infected US-Liberian citizen and ECOWAS official, brought in the virus through Lagos airport.
+Three months after Ebola had first spread in the country, Patrick Sawyer, the infected US-Liberian citizen and ECOWAS official, brought in the virus through Lagos airport.
+Babatunde Raji Fashola was in office in September 2014 when Nigeria was officially declared free of Ebola.

-He personally took control of tracking down and isolating about 1,000 people who were feared to have been infected since Patrick Sawyer's arrival.
-The Lagos governor cut short a pilgrimage to Mecca, flew home and then set up an Ebola Emergency Operations Centre to take on the daunting task of monitoring all those who might be infected.
-A team of 2,000 officials was trained for the task and ended up knocking on 26,000 doors.
+He is said to have taken control of tracking down and isolating about 1,000 people who were feared to have been infected since Sawyer's arrival.
+The Lagos governor cut short a pilgrimage to Mecca, flew home and then set up an Ebola Emergency Operations Centre to take on monitoring those who might be infected.
+A team of 2,000 officials was trained and knocked on 26,000 doors.
 At one point, the governor was briefed by disease control experts up to ten times a day.
-He made a point of visiting the country's Ebola treatment centre to impress on the Nigerian public that they should not panic unnecessarily.
+He made a point of visiting the country's Ebola treatment centre to impress upon the Nigerian public that they should not panic unnecessarily.